coder/coder/docs/user-guides/workspace-access/README.md

 Read more details on [using VSCode in your workspace](./vscode.md).

-## Jetbrains IDEs
+## JetBrains IDEs

-We support Jetbrains IDEs using [Gateway](https://www.jetbrains.com/remote-development/gateway/).
+We support JetBrains IDEs using [Gateway](https://www.jetbrains.com/remote-development/gateway/).
 The following IDEs are supported for remote development:

 - IntelliJ IDEA
 - CLion